 Numerous gene families are involved in vertebrate vision.
-We have found that the genome doublings in early vertebrate evolution generated gene duplicates that became specialized on expression in cones or rods, respectively.
+We have found that the early vertebrate genome doublings generated gene duplicates that became specialized on expression in cones or rods, respectively.
 A surprising conclusion from these comparisons is that colour vision arose before dim-light vision.
-We have also found specialization between duplicated genes with regard to timing and location of expression in the eye in zebrafish.
-Interestingly, zebrafish eyes are more complicated than those of mammals in that the zebrafish has a larger repertoire of genes.
-Furthermore, some duplicates differ in the circadian cycle.
-Thus, the genome doublings have facilitated elaboration of vertebrate vision by supplying additional gene copies that have evolved new functions (neofunctionalization) as well as more specialized functions (subfunctionalization).
+We have found distinct expression patterns for gene duplicates in the eye in zebrafish.
+For instance, some duplicates differ in the circadian regulation.
+Thus, the genome doublings have contributed to functional specialization.